HareshKarnan/Tensegrity-Dynamics-sim/README.md

 Run the simulation.py file and see the structure in simulation.
 Change the target positions (Yt) in the Matlab file class_k_prism_reducedorder.m

+You can watch a video of the simulation here : https://www.youtube.com/watch?v=rDFUHZ-nkqs